 Make sure you write the new login credentials down and store the paper in a safe place to ensure that you won’t have to repeat this procedure again in the future.

-Bonus tip: This post explains how to quickly retrieve a forgotten WiFi password using your Windows PC.
+Bonus tip: This short video shoes how to quickly retrieve a forgotten WiFi password using your Windows PC.